Just Another Four-Letter Word? The Skinny on FatsArticle posted in: Diet & Nutrition

 The Bad Fats

-Whether you’re trying to lose weight or not, you’d be wise to stay away from trans fats.
+Whether you’re trying to diet to lose weight or not, you’d be wise to stay away from trans fats.
 This type of fat is a byproduct of hydrogenation, a process used to turn healthy oils into solids.
 Experts agree that consuming foods high in trans fats can increase the amount of bad cholesterol (LDL) and reduce the amount of “good” cholesterol (HDL) in the bloodstream.
 Research has also established a connection between trans fats and inflammation, a condition linked to heart disease, diabetes and other chronic conditions.
 Shockingly, research from the Harvard School of Public Health suggests that for every two percent of calories consumed from trans fats daily, the risk of heart disease grows by a whopping 23 percent.
 It’s no wonder the Food and Drug Administration estimates that phasing out trans fat could prevent up to 20,000 heart attacks and 7,000 premature deaths each year.

 Worried about your waistline?
 Trans fats can do some damage there as well.
 In a study at Wake Forest University, monkeys who consumed trans fats experienced four times the weight gain monkeys fed monounsaturated fats experienced, and had 30 percent more belly fat than the group that ate the MUFAs.